Second Empire style: Sculpture

-The most prominent sculptor of the reign of Napoleon III was Jean-Baptiste Carpeaux, who contributed to the decoration of several Napoleon III landmarks, including the façade of the Opéra Garnier and the new additions to the Louvre.
-His style perfectly complemented the historical styles, but was original and bold enough to stand on its own.
-Born in Valenciennes, Nord, son of a mason, his early studies were under François Rude.
-Carpeaux entered the École des Beaux-Arts in 1844 and won the Prix de Rome in 1854, and moving to Rome to find inspiration, he there studied the works of Michelangelo, Donatello and Verrocchio.
-Staying in Rome from 1854 to 1861, he obtained a taste for movement and spontaneity, which he joined with the great principles of baroque art.
-Carpeaux sought real life subjects in the streets and broke with the classical tradition.
+The most prominent sculptor of the reign of Napoleon III was Jean-Baptiste Carpeaux, who contributed to the decoration of several landmarks, including the façade of the Opéra Garnier and the new additions to the Louvre.
+His style complemented the historical styles of the period while remaining sufficiently original and bold to stand on its own.
+Born in Valenciennes, Nord, the son of a mason, he received his early training under François Rude.
+Carpeaux entered the École des Beaux-Arts in 1844 and won the Prix de Rome in 1854.
+Moving to Rome, he studied the works of Michelangelo, Donatello, and Verrocchio.
+His years in Rome (1854–1861) cultivated a taste for movement and spontaneity that he fused with the great principles of Baroque art, leading him to seek subjects from real life and to break with the classical tradition.

-His sculpture La Danse for the façade of the Paris Opera (1869) caused a scandal when it was installed, because of the flamboyant pose of the nude figures.
+His sculpture La Danse for the façade of the Paris Opera (1869) caused a scandal upon its installation owing to the flamboyant poses of the nude figures.

-A young new sculptor, Auguste Rodin, attempted to break into the sculptural profession during the Second Empire, with no success; he applied three times to the École des Beaux-Arts, but was rejected each time.
+A young sculptor, Auguste Rodin, attempted to establish himself in the profession during the Second Empire without success; he applied three times to the École des Beaux-Arts and was rejected on each occasion.